arkajparkhe123/Normalization/README.md

  DEG(Differential Gene Expression):

- 1. Before proceeding for gene expression we have to take a basic assumption
+ 1. Before proceeding for gene expression we have to take a basic assumption we split log2CPM matrix into two classes  based on sample size and consider first 7 samples are tumor class and rest samples as control class.

+ The objective of this hypothesis is to identify genes which are differential in tumor vs control samples.

+ 2. To identify  DEG, perform t.test using vec1 amd vec2

+    A t-test is a statistical test that is used to compare the means of two groups.
+It is often used in hypothesis testing to determine whether a process or treatment has an effect on the population of interest, or whether two groups are different from one another.

+  3.calculate log2FC: log2FC = mean(vec1) - mean(vec2)

 Name: Arkaj Parkhe
 Msc.bioinformatics(2nd year)